m5luo/cse15l-lab-reports/labreport3/labreport3.md

 Instead of the normal output (lines that contains the pattern), `-l` will print only the file name of the file that contains the pattern.
 In the background, each file is scanned and scanning stops as soon as first match is found.

+Exmaple 1:

 ![grep-l1](grep-l1.png)

-Here, I gave it the pattern "Bahamas" and it returend only the file names of all files that contained the pattern and not each line.
+Here, I gave it the pattern "Bahamas" and used `*` so that it scans all text files in the forth layer of directory.
+With this command, it returend only the file names of all files that contained the pattern and not each line.

+Example 2:

 ![grep-l-i](grep-l-i.png)